AristofanisR/Practical_Data_Analysis_Portfolio/README.md

  **Title:** Optimizing Experimental Design in Cluster Randomized Trials under Budget Constraints: A Simulation Study Using Hierarchical Normal and Poisson Models

 This project is a collaboration with Dr. Zhijin Wu in the Biostatistics Department.

+For more details on each Project, go to the README files on each Project's repository.